TylerD1084/SudokuSolver/README.md

 Run the file with no arguments and it will just solve it.

-You can put in 2 argument.
+You can put in 2 argument - works fine in Linux, not in Windows.

 arg[0]:
 0: just run and solve it